dfguo/gatsby-starter-prismic-i18n/README.md

 The easiest way to deploy this starter is to use the same setup, meaning that your Prismic repository is configured the same way as this starter.
 The rest of this README aims to explain exactly that.
 You can read through the instructions with this high-level overview in mind:

 1. Clone and install the starter
-2. Register an account on Prismic
+1. Register an account on Prismic
-3. Configure your custom types
+1. Configure your custom types
-4. Create an API key and store it in an ENV variable
+1. Create an API key and store it in an ENV variable
+1. Add a second language to your Prismic repository
-5. Go to your content tab
+1. Go to your content tab
-6. Create new documents for the `Homepage, Hero Links, Projects` type and fill out every input field
+1. Create new documents for the `Homepage, Hero Links, Projects` type and fill out every input field
-7. Create at least one document for the `Category` type
+1. Create at least one document for the `Category` type
-8. Create at least one document for the `Post` type.
+1. Create at least one document for the `Post` type.
 Every _Slice_ needs to be used at least one time and it needs to have one category assigned! _Note: You could for example create one post with every slice and one category in it._
-9. Your project is ready for development and production
+1. Your project is ready for development and production

 ### Custom setup